Only Societal Contributors Should Vote

 Plus, land ownership is volatile and potentially exploitative from the political class.
 Political redistribution could occur.
 Financial elites could simply distribute some parcels to similar-minded individuals.
 Our elites already own the vast majority of land in the US.
 This philosophy would simply be giving them direct power to parcel it off in favor of who they want to vote in each respective region.
 It provides a serious weak spot which would be excellent for power-seeking centralizers.

 Modern politicians use financial incentives to get people to vote for them already in our current electoral system.
 You do not think this would occur even more extensively with a land-based voting system?
-A landowner situation would use the same but with land provisions to get more voters.
+A landowner situation would use the same, but with land provisions to get more voters.

 Not to mention, this would disenfranchise a significant portion of the population.
 There is a certain psychological effect with voting that causes obvious resentment if you cannot vote and someone else can.
 To ignore this is to ignore a glaring issue that would eventually become cataclysmic.

 Land would also rapidly increase in price, since it now comes with the provision of determining the nation’s future.
-With how rapidly land would increase in cost, it would de facto make it impossible for poor – middle class to get ahold of any.
+With how rapidly land would increase in cost, it would de facto make it impossible for poor – middle class to get hold of any.

 What would this create?
 A permanent lower class that has no means except violence to enact political change.
 If land ownership becomes an internal club and they can’t get it, they’d resort to whatever they can should the internal situation deteriorate enough for them.